How to account for VAT if you’re a contractor or subcontractor installing energy-saving materials and grant-funded heating equipment.

 Grant-funding bodies may make awards to fund the combined cost of the installation of central heating systems, or heating appliances, and other building work, requiring the householder to pay the balance.

-If you carry out other work, such as building repairs or maintenance, at the same time, that element of the work isn’t covered by the reduced rate.
+If you carry out other work, such as building repairs or maintenance, at the same time, that element of the work is not covered by the reduced rate.

 You must make a fair and reasonable apportionment of the charge made.